 Nasal sprays and drops

 Nasal decongestant sprays and drops relieve nasal and sinus congestion if used only for a short time.
-Repeated use of these drugs for more than three consecutive days can result in a cycle of recurring or worsening congestion.
+Repeated use of these drugs for more than three consecutive days may result in a cycle where congestion recurs or gets worse.
 Examples include: